Khandakar227/realtime-quiz-app/server/Readme.md

 getTotalTimeOfQuiz and quizTime can be handled more efficiently using mongo changeStream.
 Listen for changes and update only when changed.
+(Only possible in replicaSet)
+Datetime picker in admin side - local one used, need to switch it to iso one.
+Or calculate the difference from current time and send that to server.